US STOCKS-S&P closes barely lower despite N. Korea tensions

 The Dow Jones Industrial Average fell 36.64 points, or 0.17 percent, to end at 22,048.7, the S&P 500 lost 0.9 point, or 0.04 percent, to 2,474.02 and the Nasdaq Composite dropped 18.13 points, or 0.28 percent, to 6,352.33.

-While gold, a safe-haven favorite, pared some gains, it was last up 1.2 percent, at around its highest since mid-June.
-The Swiss franc and the Japanese yen also rose.
+While gold, a safe-haven favorite, pared some gains it was last up 1.2 percent at around its highest since mid-June, while the Swiss franc and the Japanese yen also rose.

 Politics lifted U.S. defense stocks.
 Lockheed Martin , Raytheon, General Dynamics and Northrop Grumman all rose and the Dow Jones U.S. defense index was up 1.6 percent after hitting a record high.